matthewhirschey/ddh.org/QuarterlyUpdate.md

 ## Generate Data
 All these steps are done on a Slurm cluster.

-You will need at least 4G of storage run these steps.
+You will need at least 4G of storage to run these steps.

+You will need to setup a [ddsclient config file](https://github.com/Duke-GCB/DukeDSClient/wiki/Agent-User-Keys-(setup)) to upload the data to DukeDS.

 Clone this repo, change into the directory and create a directory to hold slurm logs:
 ```